sothorsteins/SMC0/README.md

         - How much processing power does it take?
     - c.
 Research other state of the art products / software
         - What was their challanges?
-        - How are does products designed?
+        - How are the products designed?
 2. Project plan completed
     - a.
 Create tasks to be done
     - b.
 Create milestones / deadlines / time estimates on tasks